-- In line with the Data Protection Act 1998 principles, North Hayne Farm Cottages will ensure that personal data will:
+- In line with the Data Protection Act 1998 principles and GDPR, North Hayne Farm Cottages will ensure that personal data will:

 - Be obtained fairly and lawfully and shall not be processed unless certain conditions are met